 Can you remember your most favorite toy ?
-It doesn´t matter whether it had been a barbie doll , a dinosaur stuffy or one of your water toys.
+It doesn't matter whether it had been a barbie doll , a dinosaur stuffy or one of your water toys.
 That was your most favorite toy and you liked it more than everything else in the whole universe.
-What you most likely don't remember and know is how this toy helped to your growth over the years and what was its contribution to the development of your skilles and abilities over the years.
+What you most likely don't remember and know is how this toy contributed to your grows and development.
 In this article we will show why toys are so important in your kids development.

 Every expert will tell you that all kids learn by playing and toys are the instruments that help them to discover the universe that they live in.
 Children interact with their surroundings thru toys.
 They enjoy playing with them and feel happy because of that both of those help them to build their self-esteem.

 Fine motor skills, like gross motor skills, develop through a lot of repeated exercise.
 The most effective way to train your motor skills is through playing with educational toys, colouring images or building towers with building blocks as an example.
 Once the motions are repeated enough, motor muscle memory is formed and also the movements become automatic.

 Toys boost children’s´ creativitiveness and they teach them how to show their feelings (internal and external).
 If it is thru role-playing or acting out totally different characters, use of costumes, or dolls, children are given the space to imagine familiar situations (playing house, a day at the airport, a tour around the world …) or imagine fantastical worlds that lead children to abstraction (action figures, fantasy universes…) The capacity to generate symbolical games reveals a mature temperament, that is capable of making rules of its own.